putyourlightson/craft-blitz/tests/TESTS.md

 - Element query field records are saved with order by array.
 - Cache tags are saved.
 - Include record is saved.
-- Ssi include cache record is saved.
+- SSI include cache record is saved.

 ### [Refresh Cache](pest/Feature/RefreshCacheTest.php)